Here's a line drawing of the Miter-Cut Grafting Knife (#7172) for you to color in, from Johnny's Selected Seeds' Coloring Book.

 Follow the detailed instructions in this Tech Sheet to graft desirable fruiting tomato varieties to vigorous, disease-resistant tomato rootstocks as a cost-effective method for overcoming disease and production-related issues; improving overall crop health; reducing or eliminating the need for pesticide use; lengthening harvest duration; and significantly increasing net income.
 The entire process from sowing of rootstock and scion varieties to final transplanting of grafted plants into greenhouse soil or soilless media normally takes 6-8 weeks.

-Follow the detailed instructions in this Tech Sheet as guidelines for using your Top-Grafting Starter Kit (#7312).
+Follow the detailed instructions in this Tech Sheet for best results when using your Top-Grafting Starter Kit (#7312).

 Johnny's Tomato Trialing Technician Daniel Yoder provides a top-grafting demo as a component of our Fundamentals of Tomato Grafting webinar.
 Daniel demonstrates both splice grafting and cleft grafting, with diagrams and recommendations for protocol and materials.
 Watch and learn by practicing with your own setup.